joelclermont/kendo-docs/getting-started/using-kendo-with/using-kendo-with-rails.md

 	$ rake db:migrate

-Now, I'll navigate to my `shoes/new` view and add some Kendo goodness to the bottom of the page.
-In this case, an AutoComplete box that provides some assitance to the user when naming a new shoe:
+Now, to add a Kendo UI widget.
+I'll navigate to my `shoes/new` view and add some Kendo goodness to the bottom of the page.
+In this case, an [AutoComplete][5] box that provides some assistance to the user when naming a new shoe:

 	<script>
       $(function() {